Houston Expunctions of Criminal Records – EXPUNCTIONS

 Does the attorney who obtained the Dismissal have to do the Expunction?

-No. Even if your case was dismissed through another firm, The Haggard Law Firm can handle your Expunction [where eligible].
-To find out whether or not your Dismissal is eligible for an expunction, call our office.
+No. If another firm obtained your Dismissal we can still handle your Expunction [where eligible].
+To find out whether or not your case is eligible for an expunction, call our office.

 Can I get my Deferred Adjudication case expunged?